CityU-AIM-Group/SOMA/README.md

 #### (b) Install the project following [Deformable DETR](https://github.com/fundamentalvision/Deformable-DETR)

-Note that the following is in line with our experimental environments, which is silightly different from the official one.
+Note that the following is in line with our experimental environments, which is slightly different from the official one.

 ```
 # Linux, CUDA>=9.2, GCC>=5.4